xcart/xcart-docs/_pages/kb_en/product_classes_and_attributes/attributes/attribute_scope/product-specific.md

 ## Adding Product-Specific Attributes

-A store admin can choose whether to add product-specific attributes manually one-by-one for each product or to import them for product in bulk via a .csv file.
+A store admin can choose whether to add product-specific attributes manually one-by-one for each product or to import them for several products at once via a .csv file.

 ### Adding Product-Specific Attibutes Manually

 To add a new attribute at the level of a specific product manually, follow the instructions below:

-1. In your store's Admin area, find the product for which you want to add a new attribute, open its details and click on the **Attributes** tab.
+1. In your store's Admin area, find the product you want to add a new attribute for, open its details and click on the **Attributes** tab.

     {% note info %}
-    We will do this to a product named "Square Glasses in Black with Clear Lens" (In this example we will add the attribute "Rim color....Black" to this product to specify the color of the glasses rim):
+    We will do this to a product named "Square Glasses in Black with Clear Lens".
+In our example we will add the attribute "Rim color....Black" to this product to specify the color of the glasses rim:
     ![ps-attr-1.png]({{site.baseurl}}/attachments/ref_d4ktum3z/ps-attr-1.png)
     {% endnote %}

     This will open a page where you can manage attributes for this product.
 Here you can see three subsections: **Product-Specific**, **Global** and **Hidden attributes**.
 Make sure you are viewing the **Product-Specific** section:
     ![ps-attr-2.png]({{site.baseurl}}/attachments/ref_d4ktum3z/ps-attr-2.png)
-    If you haven't yet added any product-specific attributes for this product, the Product-Specific attributes list will be empty:
+    If you haven't added any product-specific attributes for this product yet, the Product-Specific attributes list will be empty:
     ![ps-attr-3.png]({{site.baseurl}}/attachments/ref_d4ktum3z/ps-attr-3.png)

 2. Use the **Add attribute** button to add a field for the new attribute.
 This is where you will specify your attribute name and value(s).